Supporting and Improving Legacy Data Management Software

 - Added several update channels.
 Initially, the client’s software had only one update channel.
 Adding two more allowed us to control which end users get which updates and gradually roll out new product versions.
 We added support for three update modes: old stable, stable, and beta.

-As a result of our cooperation, our customer was able to smoothly migrate to their new platform while keeping all end users.
+As a result of our cooperation, our client was able to smoothly migrate to their new platform while keeping all end users.

 Working on your own data management software?
 Benefit from our experience and skills!